Azure/azure-sdk-for-python/common/smoketest/README.md

 pip install -r requiriments_async.txt
 ```

 If a python version below 3.5 is being used, it is still possible to run the samples.
-When it gets to the async tests a message `'Async not suported'` will be displayed.
+When it gets to the async tests a message `'Async not supported'` will be displayed.

 ## Key concepts